 Storyline – 9/10

 Without a shadow of a doubt, the best thing that can be attributed to this game is it’s extremely immersing story.
-Taking place in a post-apocalyptic Earth following the spread of a deadly advanced strain of the Cordyceps fungus, which turns humans into cannibalistic monsters known as clickers, Joel, a human survivors who lost his daughter twenty years prior to the game’s main events, finds himself escorting a young girl called Ellie across the United States in order to survive and put a stop to the deadly virus once and for all.
-The narrative told in this game is incredible, with great voice acting, a lot of emphasis on character development and a good few twists and turns throughout.
+Taking place in a post-apocalyptic Earth following the spread of a deadly advanced strain of the Cordyceps fungus, which turns humans into cannibalistic monsters known as clickers, Joel, a human survivor who lost his daughter twenty years prior to the game’s main events, finds himself escorting a young girl called Ellie across the United States in order to survive and put a stop to the deadly virus once and for all.
+The narrative told in this game is incredible, with great voice acting, a lot of emphasis on character development, and a good few twists and turns throughout.
 The overall atmosphere of the game alternates from being very intense and very emotional as the relationship between Joel and Ellie progresses throughout the course of the game.
-Although it is never worth sacrificing good gameplay in favour of immersing story, which to me is become a recurring problem in mainstream titles, the game certainly has a great deal of substance in story nevertheless.
+Although it is never worth sacrificing good gameplay in favor of immersing story, which to me is become a recurring problem in mainstream titles, the game certainly has a great deal of substance in story nevertheless.

 Originality – 3/10

 Overall, whilst having a fantastic and engrossing plot and conceptually and graphically astute visuals, there was definitely room for improvement in terms of both substance and innovation in gameplay.
-Gameplay is the most important aspect of any video game, and my biggest hope for Naughty Dog now is that they haven’t completely lost sight of that pending the release of Uncharted 4.
+The gameplay is the most important aspect of any video game, and my biggest hope for Naughty Dog now is that they haven’t completely lost sight of that pending the release of Uncharted 4.